 Cross Country Ski

-April is a great time to cross country ski in Banff.
-You’ll find plenty of people out enjoying this activity in the winter.
-It’s a low impact sport that gets your heart racing and allows you to slide across the snow.
+April is a great time to cross-country ski in Banff.
+Plenty of people enjoy this low-impact sport in the winter, which gets your heart racing as you slide across the snow.
+One thing you can’t argue against is the pristine wilderness beauty Nordic skiers will find themselves in, especially in Banff.

 10 Best Banff Cross Country Skiing Trails